CHINA LANDSCAPES

 It is located in the southern part of the Minshan mountain range, 370 kilometres north-northwest of Chengdu.
 This area is known for its colourful pools formed by calcite deposits, especially in Huanglonggou (Yellow Dragon Gully), as well as diverse forest ecosystems, snow-capped peaks, waterfalls and hot springs.
 Huanglong is also home to many endangered species including the giant panda and the Sichuan golden snub-nosed monkey.
 Huanglong was declared a World Heritage Site in 1992.

-On the bus was a lovely Chinese couple from London, Ontario.
-Besides being pleasant and interesting, it was nice to have good English speakers to iron out the travel issues.
 We caught the cable car up the mountain.
-From the cable car is a level boardwalk at the 3560m elevation.
-The sudden altitude change causes problems for many.
+From the cable car is a level boardwalk at 3560m.
 It climbs minimally around a high lake and then descends the valley past a stunning collection of small, terraced travertine ponds containing bright blue and turquoise water.

-The yellow rock often cascades down long slopes and the water falls over a 10m travertine waterfall.
-We took 4 hours to make the circuit down the valley and would not have been able to see everything without the cable car.
+The yellow rock often cascades down long slopes and the water falls over 10m travertine waterfalls.
+We took 4 hours to make the circuit down the valley.
+Taking the cable car was necessary.

 The forest is a great mix of large pine, larch and cypress trees, and rhododendrons and azaleas, that bloom in the spring and summer.